-BATTERY BACKUP POWER FOR LAB AND VACCINE REFRIGERATION
+BATTERY BACKUP POWER FOR VACCINE REFRIGERATORS & FREEZERS

 A small inexpensive UPS system usually contains very little battery capacity.
 To power, a Lab or Vaccine Refrigerator over a long an extended period of time will need a fairly large deep cycle battery bank.
 You can usually tell estimate the amount of battery capacity a system has by its weight.
 If you can pick the UPS system up and carry it the likelihood is that it does not have a substantial battery supply and it will not offer very much runtime.
 A rule of thumb for VRLA batteries is that 100 lbs of battery capacity will support 7.5 amps of the load for an hour.
 Our battery bank calculator may help determine the amount of battery capacity needed to support the refrigerator or freezer.
 Medi-Products battery cabinets are modular and can accommodate a wide variety of requirements.